rjoleary/cs452-kernel/README.md

 Name: The Coldwell Kernel

-Students: Ryan O'Leary (rj2oleary) and Yelnar Dakeshov (TODO)
+Students: Ryan O'Leary (rj2oleary) and Elnar Dakeshov (edakesho)

-Student Ids: 20509502 and TODO
+Student Ids: 20509502 and 20577578

 Date: May 26, 2017